Crystallized Celtic Gallery

 This wallhanging was given to Michiko Shima of Osaka, Japan.
 It uses the Crystallized Celtic design set square, to show off pictures taken during Michiko's visit to Redding, California in 2004.
 The pictures were printed on photo transfer paper, which was ironed to a plain fabric used for the insets.
 A simple border was added instead of the Interlacing Lattice border.

 Here is a rounded loop variation of the Crystallized Celtic design, featuring a beautiful brown/ violet/blue batik as the insets with a brown metallic fabric and a gold lame used for the bias.
 The border is made of basic mitered corner strips, with the gold lame bias appliqued over the seams.
+The Celtic knot was hand quilted in echoes and feathers were stitched inside the loops.
+Feather plumes were hand quilted in the border.
 The rounded inset templates for this variation are included in the Crystallized Celtic pattern.

-Scarlett's new Celtic quilt, From the East to the West, was in the competition at International Quilt Festival this November.
-The quilt is entered in the new Digital Imagery category.
+Scarlett's new Celtic quilt, From the East to the West, was in the competition at International Quilt Festival in November 2007.
+The quilt was entered in the new Digital Imagery category.
 Measuring 42" x 42 1/2", this quilt features inkjet printed images drawn by Allena Hail of Millville, California.
 The images are of anime style characters Allena created for the Western and Eastern Zodiacs.
-The quilt design is a variation of Crystallized Celtic, a new Celtic pattern for 2007.
+The quilt design is a variation of Crystallized Celtic.
 On the back of the quilt is an original story written by Heather Rose, Scarlett's niece.
 She also wrote the stories for The Tale of the Cat and for Peacock Mythos, the first quilt Scarlett made using inkjet printed fabric.

-Back to Samples, return to Cystallized Celtic or go to Index
+Back to Samples, return to Digital Patterns 1 - Celtic or go to Index